imrafaelmerino/JIO/README.md

 **Recording JFR Events (Java Flight Recorder)**

 By default, the `HttpServer` records Java Flight Recorder (JFR) events for HTTP requests, which can be helpful for debugging and performance analysis.
-However, you can disable this feature if needed using the `disableRecordEvents()` method.
+However, you can disable this feature if needed using the `withoutRecordedEvents()` method.

 ```code